Klaus Oeggl

-Klaus Oeggl (born 1955 in Innsbruck) is a retired Austrian botanist, and deals with palaeoecology and archaeobotany.
-He is well known for his studies on the life-circumstances and on the environment of the Neolithic glacier mummy „Ötzi“.
+Klaus Oeggl (born 1955) is a retired Austrian botanist, and deals with palaeoecology and archaeobotany.
+He is well known for his studies on the life-circumstances and on the environment of the Neolithic glacier mummy "Ötzi".

 Life

 Klaus Oeggl studied biology and Earth sciences at the University of Innsbruck, where he graduated in 1981.
 In 1987 he obtained his doctorate in botany.
 Between 1982 and 1983 Klaus Oeggl taught at secondary schools.
 In 1983 he changed to Innsbruck University, where he started as lector at the Institute of Botany first.
 Then followed employments as university assistant of Sigmar Bortenschlager at this institute.
 In 1997 he became associate professor.
 Since 2011 he was holding a professorship of palynology and archaeobotany, leading the research group of the same name at the Institute of Botany.
 He retired in 2020.
 In the context of his teaching activities he was guest lecturer at the University of Bergen, guest professor at the Suranaree University of Technology in Thailand and at the Free University of Bozen-Bolzano.